scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 ## Analytical vs. Numerical Analysis

-The majority of this book has been focused on the numerical analysis of models and the qualitative conclusions that can be drawn from these results.
-This chapter has introduced a set of analytical tools that can be used -- for the most part -- to analyze the same models we have presented elsewhere in the book.
-Now take a moment to reflect on these different forms of analysis and what each one can offer.
+The majority of this ILE has been focused on the numerical analysis of models and the qualitative conclusions that can be drawn from these results.
+In this chapter we introduced analytical tools that can be used -- for the most part -- to analyze the same models we have presented elsewhere.
+Take a moment to reflect on these different forms of analysis and what each one can offer.

-The great benefit of the analytical techniques we present here is that they can provide precise answers to the general behavior of the system.
-Most of these same answers can also be determined numerically (e.g. running the simulation many times and exploring the results), but those answers will be less precise and definite.
+The great benefit of the analytical techniques is that they can provide precise answers to the general behavior of the system.
+Most of these same answers can also be determined numerically (e.g., running the simulation many times and exploring the results), but those answers will be less precise and definite.
 If you manually attempt to explore the parameter space of your model, it is possible that you could miss some set of parameter values that will give you unexpected behavior.
 An analytical analysis may be fully comprehensive and can guarantee the completeness of your conclusions.

 A weakness of analytical methods is that your model must be solvable analytically.
 This means that you will probably need to keep your model from growing too complex in order to keep it analytically tractable.
 Also, some common functions such as \e{IfThenElse} logic can make analytical work much more difficult.
-Further, some models may simply be impossible to analyze analytically and these insolvable models may in fact be very simple in practice.
+Further, some models may simply be impossible to analyze analytically, and may in fact be very simple in practice.
 For example, any model containing both $X$ and $\log(X)$ in the same equation will be intractable to many forms of analysis.

-We think both analytical and numerical work has a lot of applicability in practice.
+We think both analytical and numerical work are very applicable in practice.
 We do worry, though, about some of the analytical models and work we see presented or published.
 Sometimes these models seem to us to be much too simple to adequately represent the system they are supposed to be modeling.
-True, analytically the results of the models appear elegant and clear, but if the model is too simple to be relevant these results have little use and may actually be very misleading in practice.
-We worry sometimes that a focus on analytical work^[And, rightly or wrongly, analytical work is generally considered more prestigious and "serious" than numerical work.] leads to modelers prioritizing analytical tractability over model utility in their decisions.
-We believe a focus on analytical results can lead to reductionist models with reduced practical utility and we caution modelers against becoming too focused on elegant solutions and the expense of relevance.
-Where available, more realistic models are preferable, even if they require numerical solutions than overly simplistic analytically solvable ones.
+True, analytically the results of the models appear elegant and clear.
+But if the model is too simple to be relevant, these results have little use and may actually be very misleading.
+We sometimes worry that a focus on analytical work leads modelers to prioritize analytical tractability over model utility. ^[Rightly or wrongly, analytical work is generally considered more prestigious and "serious" than numerical work.]
+We believe a focus on analytical results can lead to reductionist models with reduced practical utility, and we caution modelers against becoming too focused on elegant solutions at the expense of relevance.
+Where available, more realistic models are preferable, even if they require numerical solutions rather than overly simplistic analytically solvable ones.

 ~ Exercise